xoac/flaeg/README.md

 }
 ```

-You can add sub-structures even if they are anonymous :
+You can add sub-structures even if they are anonymous:

 ```go
 type ServerInfo struct {